 In Turkey, the concept of ihtiyaç nedeniyle tahliye ihtarname, or notice of eviction due to necessity, plays a vital role in the relationship between landlords and tenants.
 Evictions are a delicate matter, and Turkish law provides explicit provisions to ensure both the property owner’s rights and the tenant’s security are respected.

 This blog post aims to clarify the conditions and procedures that revolve around issuing an eviction notice based on the landlord’s necessity in Turkey, providing foreign nationals with a better understanding of their rights and obligations within Turkish rental laws.
+For a broader overview, see our guide to eviction for necessity in Turkey.

 Under Turkish real estate law, necessity is defined as a justifiable and significant need on the landlord’s part to reclaim their property.
 This may include circumstances where the landlord or their immediate family members need to move into the property, or significant renovations are required that would be impossible to carry out with the property occupied.

 The law strictly regulates these reasons to prevent abuse and ensure fairness in eviction procedures.
 A landlord cannot utilize the excuse of necessity without providing a convincing explanation that aligns with legal standards.
+Where the stated reason is renovation rather than personal use, the rules differ; our guide on renovation-related evictions in Turkey explains how.

 To initiate an eviction based on necessity, landlords must first serve their tenants with a formal eviction notice, referred to in Turkish as an ihtiyaç nedeniyle tahliye ihtarname.
 This notice must be delivered in a legally prescribed manner and timeframe, typically providing the tenant with a period of time to vacate the premises.

 The notice should detail the reasons for eviction clearly, pointing to the specific necessity underlying the landlord’s claim.
 It is necessary for the eviction notice to be composed in accordance with Turkish legal procedures to be considered valid.
+For the formal service requirements, see how to serve a notice to a tenant in Turkey.

 Tenants facing an eviction notice for the landlord’s necessity have rights under Turkish law.
 They are entitled to challenge the notice if they believe the reasons stated are not valid or fabricated.
 If the matter cannot be resolved amicably, tenants may seek legal help and the case may proceed to court.

 There, the landlord must present concrete evidence to support their claim of necessity, and the tenant has the right to counter the landlord’s evidence and present their case.
 The courts take these claims very seriously and investigate thoroughly to ensure justice is served.
+Importantly, when a landlord re-rents the property after claiming necessity, the former tenant may be entitled to compensation.

 Understanding the nuances of ihtiyaç nedeniyle tahliye ihtarname is critical for both landlords and tenants when navigating eviction scenarios due to necessity.